FabrkAI/.github/README.md

 ## Contact and more info

-You can find a bunch of videos describing how this was built on my [twitter feed](https://twitter.com/KevinGrassi).
+You can find a bunch of videos describing how this was built on [X](https://x.com/KevinGrassi).

 Feel free to dm me on twitter or email: `kevin` at fabrk url